 Canada, more than most nations, needs world peace for her prosperity.
-Her external trade represents currently one quarter of her gross national product.
-If her exports were cut off or seriously interfered with, every pay envelope would suffer.
+Her external trade provides a third of her national income.
+If her exports were cut off or seriously interfered with, every workman's pay envelope would suffer.
 For this practical reason, as well as because of a natural desire for world peace and order, Canada supports the United Nations.

-Religion and education
+Religion and Education